bytecodealliance/component-docs/component-model/src/design/interfaces.md

   Interfaces enable typechecking so that interfaces can be composed only when it makes sense to do so.

-Concretely, an interface is a collection of type definitions and function declarations that are used to enable interactions between components and hosts.
+The types and functions in an interface are used to enable interactions between components and hosts.
 For example:

 * A "receive HTTP requests" interface might declare